The ultimate guide to carbohydrates

 The upshot: Should you eat carbohydrates?

-Given that they are the preferred energy source for the muscles and brain and support other important functions, carbohydrates are key in a healthy pattern of eating, a large body of research has determined.
+Given that they are the preferred energy source for the brain and muscles and support other important functions, carbohydrates are key in a healthy pattern of eating, a large body of research has determined.
 Carbs come in several forms and are abundant in many foods.

-Health experts generally recommend limiting intake of carbs from added sugars and refined grains.
-Instead, consider centering your diet on whole foods that deliver good-for-you vitamins, minerals, and phytonutrients along with carbs.
-Examples of nutritious, carb-rich foods include fruits, veggies, whole grains, and legumes.
+Health experts generally recommend limiting intake of carbs from added sugars and refined grains (white varieties of bread, rice etc).
+Instead, consider centering your diet on whole foods that deliver vitamins, minerals and phytonutrients along with carbs.
+Examples of nutritious, carb-rich foods include fruits, veggies, whole grains and legumes.

 Despite the popularity of low-carb diets, there’s little evidence to suggest that people have more long-term weight-loss success when they severely cut back on this macronutrient group.
 In fact, whole foods that contain carbohydrates often promote satiety while being relatively low in calories.
 “Carbs can and should be part of a diet for weight management,” Hermann says.

-A healthy approach to eating—whether or not you’re looking to lose weight—is sustainable in the long term, includes a variety of whole foods, and allows for personal choice in what to eat.
+A healthy approach to eating—whether or not you’re looking to lose weight—is a plan that’s sustainable in the long term and one that includes a variety of whole foods and allows for personal choice in what to eat.